Maverick-Karan/CloudResume-Backend/README.md

 # CloudResume-Backend
-AWS CLOUD RESUME CHALLENGE -- MY RESUME WEBSITE "[karanchugh.ca]""(karanchugh.ca)"
+AWS CLOUD RESUME CHALLENGE --   MY RESUME WEBSITE  [karanchugh.ca](https://karanchugh.ca)

 The Cloud Resume Challenge is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career as an AWS Cloud Engineer